Sensorino/sensorino-smarthome/README.md

 The base script connects the server to a specific radio adapter connected to the system.
 The following base scripts are available:

-* `base-connect.py` opens a local serial port or a USB-to-Serial adapter to talk to the Sensorino network through a local Sensorino base node (gateway).
+* `base-connect.py` opens a local serial port or a USB-to-Serial adapter to talk to the Sensorino network through a local Sensorino base node.

 * `base-test.py` simulates a Sensorino base and one Sensorino remote node with two basic services.
 This can be used for testing during development or demoing / getting a feel of the Sensorino user experience without any hardware investment.